EPPICC

 Who is included?

-Our studies focus on the following populations: - pregnant women living with HIV and children exposed to HIV in utero - children and young people living with HIV, TB and viral hepatitis
+Our studies focus on the following populations: pregnant women living with HIV, children exposed to HIV in utero, and children and young people with or at risk of HIV, TB, viral hepatitis and other infections such as SARS-CoV-2.

 Related News